1. The terms

 2. Information about us and how to contact us

 2.1 Who we are.
-We are Gorgemead Limited, a company registered in England Wales and Scotland, trading as Cohens Chemist.
+We are Gorgemead Limited, a company registered in England & Wales, trading as Cohens Chemist.
 Our company registration number is 01425062 and our registered office is at Lynstock House, Lynstock Way, Bolton BL6 4SA.
 Our registered VAT number is 457 4634 24.
 The Superintendent Pharmacist for this pharmacy group is Zoe Serrant, GPhC registration number 2043703.

 2.2 What we do.
 We are a pharmacy group offering both distance selling pharmacy services as well as bricks and mortar pharmacy services we also provide other NHS essential services, including the facility to request from your NHS GP surgery via our digital service and the NHS Electronic Prescription Service (EPS) prescriptions to be dispensed by us.
 You can read more about EPS by visiting the NHS website.
 All orders accepted by us will be processed by our distance selling pharmacy which is based at our Head Office at Lynstock House, Lynstock Way, Bolton BL6 4SA (General Pharmaceutical Council registration number 1103343).
 Or by one of our bricks and mortar pharmacies (a list of their General Pharmaceutical Council registration numbers can be found here).
 This dispensing pharmacy’s detail will be given to you during the ordering process.